omec-project/sdcore-docs/developer/aiab5g.rst

 Test Failure
 """"""""""""

-Occasionally make 4g-core (for 4G) fails for unknown reasons; this is true regardless of which Helm charts are used.
-If this happens, first try cleaning up AiaB and re-running the test.
-If make 4g-core fails consistently, then try to debug the issue by looking at spgwc, mme logs.
+If make 5g-test fails consistently, then try to debug the issue by looking at logs at amf, smf.